sakeshib/python-challenge/README.md

 ## Resources

 I used the Xpert Learning Assistant and tutoring sessions for help on the assignment.
+For PyBank, I had help (from a TA in office hours) with storing the first row variable in order for my changes in profit and loss formulas to run and capture all the changes throughout the period.